cpaxton/cpaxton.github.io/quiz/index.md

 I think it's deeply fun and have gotten a ton of enjoyment out of running through endless, bizarre, horribly illustrated personality tests -- that somehow still work a lot of the time!

 I hope you enjoy them too.
 If you have any feedback, or want to see more, please let me know!
+You can reach me on [Twitter/X](https://twitter.com/chris_j_paxton) or [Bluesky](https://bsky.app/profile/cpaxton.bsky.social).